hwz/chirp/module-2/readme.md

 And now if we run this, it should all work!

 ###Adding Navigation
 Since we're can render our partials views in only part of the page, we can put a nice florish on our app by putting a navigation header in our index.
 It should then get displayed across each of our views.
-We're going to make sure of the typical Bootstrap navigation element.
+We're going to make use of the typical Bootstrap navigation element.

 ```html
 <!--index.html-->